m1ckeyyy/impossibleRPS/readme.md

-A gambling version of the game rock paper scissors where it's quite hard to win :D
+A gambling version of the game rock paper scissors where it's quite hard to win
+	:-D